 }

-- Site address: Select or Provide a SharePoint site address.
+- Site Address: Select the site address.

 - File Identifier: Select the template file by clicking on the Folder icon.

-- Document Data: Select the variable from the dynamic content
+- Document Data: Select the variable from the dynamic content.

 Conclusion

-After working for more than 15 years in Microsoft technologies like SharePoint, Office 365, and Power Platform (Power Apps, Power Automate, and Power BI), I thought will share my SharePoint expertise knowledge with the world.
-Our audiences are from the United States, Canada, the United Kingdom, Australia, New Zealand, etc. For my expertise knowledge and SharePoint tutorials, Microsoft has been awarded a Microsoft SharePoint MVP (9 times).
+After working for more than 18 years in Microsoft technologies like SharePoint, Microsoft 365, and Power Platform (Power Apps, Power Automate, and Power BI), I thought will share my SharePoint expertise knowledge with the world.
+Our audiences are from the United States, Canada, the United Kingdom, Australia, New Zealand, etc. For my expertise knowledge and SharePoint tutorials, Microsoft has been awarded a Microsoft SharePoint MVP (12 times).
 I have also worked in companies like HP, TCS, KPIT, etc.